28 Oct What do parents really want from a debrief or listening service?

 · Where did your debrief take place?

 On the antenatal ward (29%), on the labour ward (18%), in the hospital but away from maternity (29%), at home (9%).
-In the free text a few respondents commented that their debrief took place in the room they gave birth in, which is unbelievably insensitive.
+In the free text a few respondents commented that their debrief took place in the room they gave birth in, which is unbelievably insensitive and potentially re-traumatising to the parents who experienced this.

 · Did you find that your debrief re-triggered upsetting feelings?